victoriad01/templehs/README.md

 ##

-This is a fullstack application for booking medical personnels.
+This is Victor Oluwafemi's submission of the Fullstack Application Assessment for booking Medical Personnels.

 It was built using NextJS 13.4.9.

-- It has the homepage,
+- It has an homepage,
 - A dynamic booking page
 - And a success page.